Lumma: Infostealer threat tricks users into running malicious PowerShell commands

 Cybersecurity Alert: Lumma Infostealer

-Solis MDR recently investigated and remediated an infostealer threat that utilises an emerging social engineering technique to trick users into running malicious commands.
+Solis MDR recently investigated and remediated an infostealer threat that uses an emerging social engineering technique to trick users into running malicious commands.

-The initial detection in this case came from SentinelOne, our endpoint detection and response (EDR) tool.
-It showed a malicious PowerShell command that fetched a text file from a remote location and executed it.
-In turn, the second script downloaded and ran an executable called MyDockFinder.exe, and attempted to write persistence to the Run registry key.
+In this case, the initial detection came from our endpoint detection and response (EDR) tool SentinelOne.
+This showed a malicious PowerShell command fetching a text file from a remote location and executing it.
+A second script then downloaded and ran an executable called MyDockFinder.exe, and attempted to write persistence to the Run registry key.

 Image 1Ax